-When the stipulated DEOJ exists but there are too many properties subject to control requests to process them all, the number of properties processed from the beginning (following a judgment on whether the request is accepted or not) is set in the OPC and "response not possible" (0x51) is returned as a response.
-The value settings for PDC and EDT shall be the same as in normal cases of response not possible.
+When the specified DEOJ exists but there are too many target properties of control request to process all, the number of properties processed from the beginning is stored in the OPC, the same property code for the request in the EPC, and 0 in the PDC.
+Then "response not possible" (0x51) is returned as a response.
 In this case, the responding side can determine the number of property values to be returned; however, the sequence of such properties must be the same as in the request message.